middyjs/middy/README.md

 ### Handling errors

-But what happens in case there is an error?
+But what happens when there is an error?

 When there is an error, the regular control flow is stopped and the execution is moved back to all the middlewares that implements a special phase called `onError`, following